 Solution: Try to drink less of these drinks, or drink water afterwards.
 If you’re an athlete using sports drinks for electrolyte replacement, consider a natural alternative, like coconut water.
 If you can’t quite kick the habit, sip acidic drinks through a straw to keep them away from your teeth.

-Tip for athletes: Wearing a mouthguard is one of the most important things you can do to protect your teeth.
+Tip for athletes: Wearing a mouthguard one of the most important things you can do to protect your teeth.

 4. Berry Pie